IBM/quality-controlled-paraphrase-generation/README.md

 ## Trained Models

 ```
 !!!
 Notice !!!
 Our results show that on avarage QCPG is follwing the quality conditions and capable of generating higher quality greedy-sampled paraphrases then finetuned model.
-It does not mean every time it will be better, and it does not mean it will be perfect paraphrases all the time!
-In practice, for best preformence, we highly reccomend to use QCPG with more sophisticated sampling methods in conjuction with post-generation monitoring and filtering phase.
+It does not mean it will output perfect paraphrases all the time!!!
+In practice, for best preformence, we highly reccomend: (1) Find the right quality control values (2) Use more sophisticated sampling methods (3) Apply post-generation monitoring and filtering.
 ```